 Q - Who might need this service?

-A - Some authors have an alpha reader on their support team to give early feedback, answering such questions as:
+A - Some authors have an alpha reader on their support team to give early feedback.
+A professional editor can be a big help at this stage, answering such questions as:

-Or an author might want to get a fresh assessment of a previously published story that isn’t getting the love they expected from reviewers.
-I can evaluate what might have gone amiss or what might need a bit of tweaking to get the story back on track.
+Or an author might want to get a fresh assessment of a previously published story that isn’t getting the love they'd hoped for from reviewers.
+I can evaluate what might need a bit of tweaking.

 - Was I confused?